 I look at passion like a mission.
 By this, I mean that I consider my passions to be part of my life’s mission.
 The things that make me want to get up in the morning (passion) and get right to work (mission) are what I consider to be my true calling in life.
 Everything that has occurred in my life, and every experience that I have had, and everything that I have learned, have led up to this moment in my life – where my passion is now.

 Question # 3.
 Can It Be Multiple Passions?

 I also believe that you can and should have multiple passions.
-Some will make you money, and others will not.
+Some will make you money, and others won’t.
 I believe that you probably need both types of passions, which is what makes life interesting.
-Life is way too short to live though it without a passion for something – hopefully something that is meaningful and productive, and that helps improve the lives of those around us.
+Life is way too short to live through it without a passion for something – hopefully something that is meaningful and productive, and that helps improve the lives of those around us.